aws-solutions/document-understanding-solution/README.md

 - `yarn deploy:setup-samples` : push sample docs to s3
 - `yarn deploy:setup-user` : initiated prompts to set up a user
 - `yarn deploy:show` : displays the url of the client app
-- `yarn destroy` : tears down the CloudFormation backend stack
+- `yarn destroy` : tears down the CloudFormation backend and client stacks

 ### Development Deploy Workflow and stacknaming